revagomes/commentrss_d8/README.txt

 Credits / Contact
 ------------------------------------------------------------------------------

-This module was created by Gabor Hojtsy (goba[at]php.net), who is also the active maintainer.
+This module was created by Gabor Hojtsy (goba[at]php.net).
 Moshe Weitzman provided several fixes and improvements.
+Chris Cook is the current maintainer.

 TODO
 ------------------------------------------------------------------------------